IoT in Agriculture: How Smart Farming Changes the Industry

 Agro-industry faces a hard choice on how to supply the growing population with food and meet consumers’ expectations

 In developed countries, people aspire to get food of higher quality.
-Society also expects farmers to reduce their environmental impacts and minimize chemical pesticides usage.
+Society also expects farmers to reduce their environmental impacts and minimize chemical pesticide usage.
 To meet the demand, farmers have to adjust approaches to make their products eco-friendly and thereby attractive to consumers.

 In developing countries, the situation radically differs.
 As their population is actively growing, farmers require to reinvent their activities to feed more people.
 It’s an issue of global importance.
 The UN estimates that the world population will reach 8.5 billion by 2030.
 So global food production should increase as well.